Work with aggregates (sum, average, and so on) in the Power BI service

 The exception to this rule is scatter charts, which require aggregated values for the X and Y axes.

 Q: I have a scatter chart and I want my field to not aggregate.
-How do I do this?
+How?

 A: Add the field to the Details bucket and not to the X or Y axes buckets.